 - Eliminate congestion, delays and idling for motorists

 - Improve air quality

-The 75th St. CIP will provide economic benefits by creating and promoting contracting opportunities for certified Disadvantaged Business Enterprises (DBEs), implementing job training programs and supporting education programs within project area schools.
+The 75th St. CIP provides economic benefits by creating and promoting contracting opportunities for certified Disadvantaged Business Enterprises (DBEs), implementing job training programs and supporting education programs within project area community colleges and high schools.
 All interested businesses, including DBEs, will be informed of design and construction contracting opportunities for the 75th St. CIP.
-An event to encourage networking and project education for interested DBEs was completed in January 2019 and another is planned for 2021.
-In addition, goals for DBE participation on each publicly bid design and construction package will be set in accordance with federal and state requirements.
+Events to encourage networking and project education for interested DBEs took place in 2019 and 2021 and in 2023 there was a West Side event in April and a South Side event in November.
+Goals for DBE participation on each publicly bid design and construction package will be set in accordance with federal and state requirements.

 Viaducts and Community Mobility Improvements

-Viaduct improvements will reconstruct streets and sidewalks under existing structures, replace viaduct lighting and make other improvements.
-Thirty-six viaducts prioritized during the Phase I process will be improved as part of the 75th St. CIP.
-Four of these viaduct improvements will be constructed along with Forest Hill Flyover (P3) and 71st Street Grade Separation (GS19).
-These viaducts are located at 2200 West Marquette Street, 2150 West 68th Street, 2150 West 69th Street; and 2200 West 79th Street.
-The remaining viaducts identified will be constructed along with Rock Island Connection (P2) and Belt Junction and 80th Street Junction Replacements (EW2) when funding for construction of those projects is secured.
+The Chicago Department of Transportation (CDOT) is the lead partner for the 75th St. CIP's viaduct and Community Mobility Improvements (CMIs).
+Viaduct improvements include reconstructing streets and sidewalks under existing structures, replacing viaduct lighting and making other safety and pedestrian-focused improvements.
+Thirty-six viaducts were identified for improvement during the initial planning and design phase of the 75th St. CIP.
+Four viaduct improvement projects are being designed and constructed by CDOT in association with the Forest Hill Flyover (P3) and 71st St. Grade Separation (GS19) projects.
+They are located at 2200 W. Marquette St., 2150 W. 68th St., 2150 W. 69th St.; and 2200 W. 79th St. The remaining viaducts identified will be constructed in association with the Rock Island Connection (P2) and Belt Junction and 80th St. Junction Replacements (EW2) projects when construction funding for those projects is secured.